phhei/ArgsValidNovel/data-description.md

 - the vote distribution is just additional information - you are free to consider it or not.
 You do have not to predict the distribution
 - the test set also contains ties (in terms of validity/ novelty).
 Hence, there are three predictable classes per validity and novelty (worse, tie, better)
 - this is a symmetric task.
-This means that if Conclusion A is better in Y than Conclusion B, B is also worse in Y than Conclusion A (ties are analogies).
+This means that if Conclusion A is better in Y than Conclusion B, B is also worse in Y than Conclusion A (ties are analogical).
 However, we include only one direction in the provided datasets, not both
-- you're free to extend the provided datasets with additional samples from Subtask A (we do not provide each conclusion combination in the datasets in this subtask).
+- you're free to extend the provided datasets, for example with additional samples from Subtask A (we do not provide each conclusion combination in the datasets in this subtask).
 Please notice three things if you do that:
   - if you extend the datasets, please provide this information later on in the submission form of your results
   - please beware: if two Conclusions received the same validity and/or novelty judgment (of course, given the same premise), you **can not** infer that both conclusions are equally valid and/or novel.
 Still, one conclusion can be (but have not to be) better in terms of validity and/ or novelty
   - please do not mix the different splits.
 If you want to extend the training split, you're not allowed to use the dev- or test-split from subtask A. If you want to extend the dev-split, you're not allowed to use the train- or test-split from subtask A